PyEncode: An Open-Source Library for Structured Quantum State Preparation: Motivation

 \begin{mdframed}[backgroundcolor=highlightblue, linecolor=codeblue, linewidth=0.8pt, innertopmargin=4pt, innerbottommargin=4pt, innerleftmargin=6pt, innerrightmargin=6pt]

-Several authors have established that structured classical vectors admit exact, exponentially compact quantum circuits --- but without open-source implementations.
-PyEncode fills this gap: a single function \texttt{encode(VectorObj, N)} maps a typed parameter declaration directly to a verified Qiskit circuit, with no vector materialization and no approximation.
-The \texttt{LCU} constructor further enables exact weighted superpositions of pattern states, with analytically determined success probability. \end{mdframed} For example, consider a basis vector on $N = 2^6 = 64$ nodes with a single nonzero entry at index $19$, i.e.,\ $\mathbf{f} = \mathbf{e}_{19}$.
+Theoretical work over the last decade has established efficient circuits for such structured vector classes, but without open-source implementations.
+PyEncode fills this gap: a single function \texttt{encode} maps a structured declaration directly to a verified Qiskit circuit, with no vector materialization and no approximation.
+In addition, the \texttt{SUM} constructor enables exact weighted superpositions of pattern states (exact on the post-selected ancilla-$|0\rangle$ subspace, with analytically determined success probability); the \texttt{PARTITION} constructor handles disjoint-support compositions ancilla-free with success probability one; and the \texttt{TENSOR} constructor composes patterns over disjoint subregisters for separable multi-dimensional vectors.
+PyEncode also provides a matrix product state loader, \texttt{encode\_mps} for approximate vector encoding. \end{mdframed} For example, consider a vector of length $N = 2^6 = 64$ with a single nonzero entry at index $19$, i.e.,\ $\mathbf{f} = \mathbf{e}_{19}$.
 Qiskit's \texttt{StatePreparation} produces \textbf{97 gates}.
-PyEncode recognizes that $\mathbf{f}$ is a computational-basis state and writes $19 = (010011)_2$ directly in binary, reducing the circuit to \textbf{3 gates} --- a $32\times$ reduction with zero approximation error.\footnote{Qiskit \texttt{StatePreparation} decomposed with \texttt{reps=3}; both circuits transpiled to $\{\textsc{cx}, U\}$ at \texttt{optimization\_level=3} using Qiskit~2.3.1.} The state preparation in PyEncode is always exact: no approximation is introduced.

-Amplitude encoding --- the encoding scheme targeted by PyEncode --- is the most compact in terms of qubit count ($m = \log_2 N$ qubits for a vector of length $N$) and is the natural choice when the algorithm requires only a property of the encoded vector, such as an inner product, norm, or expectation value~\cite{weigold2021}.
-It is used in quantum linear solvers~\cite{harrow2009}, quantum Monte Carlo~\cite{montanaro2015}, and Pauli-operator preparation in quantum chemistry~\cite{childs2018}.
+In PyEncode, \texttt{encode(SPARSE([(19, 1.0)]), N=64)} yields a circuit with \textbf{3 gates}.
+Throughout this paper, gate counts are reported after \emph{transpilation} --- the compilation of a circuit into hardware-native gates followed by optimization --- to the standard two-element basis $\{\textsc{cx}, U\}$, consisting of a two-qubit entangling gate ($\textsc{cx}$) and a general single-qubit rotation ($U$).
+We use Qiskit~2.3.1 at \texttt{optimization\_level=3}, its most aggressive optimization setting to reduce gate count, and decompose Qiskit's \texttt{StatePreparation} with \texttt{reps=3}.